Higher education institutions, science agencies, research institutes and other public research organisations

 Tasks related to science in the Ministry of Education and Culture's administrative branch are performed by agencies and institutes operating under the Ministry, expert bodies appointed by the Ministry or the Government as well as scientific cooperation organisations.

 The Ministry of Education and Culture is responsible for the performance guidance of the Academy of Finland, the National Archives of Finland, the Institute for the Languages of Finland and the National Repository Library.

 The Academy of Finland is a key source of funding for scientific research in Finland and an active stakeholder in Finnish and international science and innovation policy.
 The Strategic Research Council (SRC) operates as part of the Academy of Finland.

-The majority of the Academy's funds are channelled to the research carried out at universities, and it finances research projects, Academy Programmes, Centres of Excellence, researcher activities, research infrastructures as well as international cooperation.
+The majority of the Academy's funds are channelled to the research carried out at universities, and it finances the Flagship Programme, research projects, Academy Programmes, Centres of Excellence, researcher activities, research infrastructures as well as international cooperation.
 The Academy's research councils decide on funding allocation to research carried out in their respective fields.